zetaops/loadtests/README.md

-# WSGI Webserver Loadtesting Suite
+# WSGI Webserver Load Testing Suite

-This project aims to ease the testing of WSGI web servers (gunicorn and uWSGI for now) with the help of a few fabric tasks.
+This project aims to ease the testing of Python WSGI web servers (gunicorn and uWSGI for now) with the help of a few fabric tasks.
 Addition to utility fabric tasks, it shows realtime load visulation for RPS, CPU and Memory usage of web server.

 ![](https://raw.githubusercontent.com/zetaops/loadtests/master/blog/webui1.png)